Senozoid/Fatewright/Quick_Guide.md

 /> gender Female
 "And a woman, thankfully," the older woman said, relaxing.
 /< 1
-"Either way," the younger one replied, "We don't have a choice."
+"Well," the younger one replied, "It's not like we have much of a choice anyway."
 /< 0
 ```
 Apart from these commands, line comments as a part of the text are also supported.
 Everything in a line after `/!` is ignored by Fatewright, as long as it is not on the same line as an invoked or nestable command, or the closing of one. \